easysoft/phpmicro/Readme.EN.md

 micro self-executable SAPI makes PHP self-executable.

-Just concatenate micro.sfx and random php source file or phar into a single file to use it.
+Just concatenate micro.sfx and a random PHP source file or PHAR into a single file to use it.

 ## Compatibility

-Yet only support PHP8+; Windows, Linux, macOS.
+Currently, it only supports PHP8+ on Windows, Linux, and macOS (and maybe some BSDs).

 ## Fetch and Usage